jethliya-balaji/DevHub/README.md

 <img src="../../devhub/DevHub/static/images/devhub.png" alt="DevHub Homepage" />

 ## Welcome to the official repository of DevHub web application.
-### Note:
-This project is an entry for the Hackathon Code-Battle-Edition organized by <a href="https://github.com/divanov11">Dennis Ivy</a> sponsored by Harper DB and Agora
+ __Note__ : This project is an entry for the Hackathon Code-Battle-Edition organized by <a href="https://github.com/divanov11">Dennis Ivy</a> sponsored by Harper DB and Agora

 <br>